kongondo/MenuBuilder/README.md

 ##Changelog

 #Version 0.0.3
-1.Option to allow markup in menu item title(label) - Supersusers only 2.Added more options to render() method, e.g. first, last classes
+1. Option to allow markup in menu item title(label) - Supersusers only
+2. Added more options to render() method, e.g. first, last classes

 #Version 0.0.2
-1.First Beta version
+1. First Beta version
-3.Menus saved as ProcessWire pages
+2. Menus saved as ProcessWire pages
-4.Menu items saved as JSON in a field in Menu pages 5.Add menu items from ProcessWire pages using page fields (option to choose between PageAutocomplete and AsmSelect [default]) or a Selector (e.g. template=basic-page, limit-20).
+3. Menu items saved as JSON in a field in Menu pages
+4. Add menu items from ProcessWire pages using page fields (option to choose between PageAutocomplete and AsmSelect [default]) or a Selector (e.g. template=basic-page, limit-20).
-6.Specify a selector to return only those specified pages for selection in the page field (i.e. asm and autocomplete) 7.For page fields, similar to custom menu items, add css classes and IDs as you add the items 8.Menu settings for nestedSortable - e.g. maxLevels (limit nesting levels) 9.Lock down menus for editing
+5. Specify a selector to return only those specified pages for selection in the page field (i.e. asm and autocomplete)
+6. For page fields, similar to custom menu items, add css classes and IDs as you add the items
+7. Menu settings for nestedSortable - e.g. maxLevels (limit nesting levels)
+8. Lock down menus for editing
-10.Highly configurable MarkupMenuBuilder
+9. Highly configurable MarkupMenuBuilder

 #Version 0.0.1
 Initial alpha release